 The 18 Best Hikes on New Zealand's South Island

-Made up of jagged, snow-capped mountains, ice-blue glaciers and lakes, lush rainforest, and endless coastlines, New Zealand's South Island is enticing for any explorer.
+Made up of snow-capped mountains, ice-blue glaciers, lush rainforests, and endless coastlines, New Zealand's South Island is enticing for any explorer.
 The best way to reveal the true beauty of any country is by spending time hiking through it.